Nonprofit newsletters have a massive part to play in charitable fundraising.

 That could be:

-- Signing up to a newsletter list
+- Signing up for a newsletter list

 - Making a donation